IliasBarmpar/Cryptocurrency-Recommendations-using-ML-uni-course/readme.md

     * Given a set of d-diamentional vectors we train a model that finds the Nearest Neighbor and does a Range Search given a set of queries, using the approximation methos: LSH and Hypercube.
 Those results are then compared with their brute-force counterpart.

 1. **Unsupervised Learning: Kmeans and Kmedoid Clustering with different Initialization, Assignment and Update options. (with Silhouette)**
-    * Given a set of d-diamentional vectors we train a model that finds
+    * Given a set of d-diamentional vectors we train a model that finds, options:
       * Initialization
         - Random selection
         - K-means++